paugarcia32/CV/modules/technicalSkills.typ

 #cvTechSkill(
   title: [Programming],
   description: list(
-    [Knowledge of Typescript, Java, C and `C#` along with related libraries and frameworks for backend development, RestAPI and Full Stack applications], [Knowledge of Big Data algorithms and development of quantum circuits using python libraries], )
+    [Knowledge of Typescript, Java, Flutter, C and `C#` along with related libraries and frameworks for backend development, RestAPI and Full Stack applications], [Knowledge of Big Data algorithms and development of quantum circuits using Python libraries], )
 )